matchabot/matcha-bot/packages/matcha-bot-cli/README.md

 You can use **matchabot** to **create an entire project**, or to **generate code inside** an existing project in a consistent way.

 This tool has been created to offer a "Ruby on Rail" like programming experience with any projects: React / Vue / Angular, NextJS / Gatsby, etc ...

+The complete documentation of the project is available at [https://www.matchabot.site/](https://www.matchabot.site/)

 ## Features